 Must I have studied theatre as an undergraduate?
 Do I need professional (or semi-professional) experience?

 No, you do not need to have an undergraduate degree in Theatre or to have done professional work.
-Your application is based on the creative materials submitted, your audition and/or interview.
+Your application is based on your application, your creative materials, and your audition or interview.

 How will I be involved in productions throughout the year?

-Each first-year student is required to fulfill crew assignments to support our mainstage productions.
-In addition, on a concentration-by-concentration basis, students are involved in various classroom productions and/or staged readings throughout the year, as well as in extracurricular work.
-During the student's third year, thesis productions vary by concentration.
-Examples of these theses include mainstage productions, staged readings and showcases.
+Each first-year student is required to fulfill a crew assignment to support thesis productions on our mainstage.
+In addition, students are involved in various classroom productions and staged readings specific to your concentration, in addition to extracurricular work initiated by students.
+During your third year, productions vary by concentration – mainstage productions, staged readings and showcases.